Drugs and Alcohol

 • It is up to you whether you tell your child about your own experiences with drugs as they won’t necessarily judge their own situation on what you did in the past and see this as a reason not to do it – you’re still standing aren’t you?
 However sharing your experiences may be a positive one.

 • You are the professional as far as your child is concerned.
 Drug awareness programmes in school can be excellent but they are generalised, and can’t deal with the specific circumstances of your child or particular questions or concerns they may have.
-There are plenty of websites you can look at and organisations who can send you information, so start educating yourself.
+There are plenty of websites you can look at and organisations who can send you information, so start educating yourself and your teenager/s.

 If you worry that perhaps talking about these issues will have the opposite effect and will make your children want to try drugs?
 Or wonder if it means that if you come clean about your own drug-taking you will seem hypocritical, or think that it is something you think should just be left to the professionals then come and have a chat with us on Your Talk about Parenting Teenagers and Drugs and Alcohol.